-Read the entire manual before you prepare your Thunder CAT for firing.
+Read the entire manual before you prepare your Alley CAT for firing.
 Safety and safe gun handling are the most important aspects of paintball sports.
-Please practice each of the following steps with an unloaded gun before attempting to charge your gun with CO2 and paint pellets.
-Do not load CO2 or paintballs into your Thunder CAT until you feel completely confident with your ability to handle your Thunder CAT safely.
+Please practice each of the following steps with an unloaded gun before attempting to charge your gun with CO2 and paint paliets.
+Do not load CO2 or paintballs into your Alley CAT until you feel completely confident with your ability to handle your Alley CAT safely.

-Keep your finger out of the trigger guard and away from the trigger.
-Point the muzzle of the gun in a safe direction at all times.
+Keep your finger out of the trigger guard and away from the trigger; always point the muzzle of the gun in a safe direction.
 Keep the gun in "SAFE" mode until ready to operate.
 Push the safety button into the safe position.
 This will prevent the trigger from traveling its full range.